Antonio Gibson Player Prop Bets for NFL Week 10 | Washington vs. Tampa Bay 11/14/2021

 Matchup vs. Tampa Bay

-- Against the Buccaneers, Gibson's 31 rushing yards in his lone career matchup are 18.5 fewer than his over/under in Sunday's game.
+- Gibson had 31 rushing yards in his lone career matchup against the Buccaneers, 18.5 fewer yards than his over/under in Sunday's game.

-- Gibson did not have a touchdown run in that outing against the Buccaneers.
+- Gibson did not have a touchdown run in that matchup against the Buccaneers.

-- The Buccaneers have the NFL's second-ranked defense against the run, giving up 78.0 yards per game.
+- Conceding 78.0 rushing yards per game, the Buccaneers have the second-ranked run defense in the league.

-- This season the Buccaneers are ranked second in the NFL in rushing touchdowns allowed (four).
+- The Buccaneers have allowed four rushing touchdowns, second in the league.

 Recent Performances

-- Gibson put together a 34-yard rushing performance in his Week 8 matchup with the Broncos, carrying the ball eight times (averaging 4.2 yards per carry).
+- In Week 8 against the Broncos, Gibson rushed for 34 yards on eight carries (averaging 4.2 yards per attempt).

 Gibson's Washington Teammates